racenis/tram-sdk/README.md

 - Make sure that there are no duplications of typedefs
 	- There are some duplications in typedefs

-- Put TIME etc. in core.h to functions
+- ~~Put TIME etc. in core.h to functions~~
-- Add a type.h
+- ~~Add a type.h~~

 - Multiple player inputs
 - Finish file writer

+- Switch all uint64_t to name_t
+	- In armature.h there is a NameCount
+	- After that, also remove uint64_t constructor from name_t

+- Make constructors/destructors protected
+	- Some classes should only be created in Pools

 #### Not important
 - Switch out all of the std::cout's to Log's
 - Switch namespace Core to tram